GW2Treasures/gw2api/README.md

 `\GW2Treasures\GW2Api\V2\Endpoint\Account\SkinEndpoint`
 ([source](src/V2/Endpoint/Account/SkinEndpoint.php))

-The [SkinEndpoint][Skins\SkinEndpoint] can be used to look up the skins used by this endpoint.
+The [SkinEndpoint][SkinEndpoint] can be used to look up the skins used by this endpoint.
 Implements [🔒AuthenticatedEndpoint][AuthenticatedEndpoint].

 ##### Methods